 Current Lab Members

-Michael Avara is the Avian Lab Manager.
+Michael Avara is the Avian Lab Manager and Field Coordinator.
 He received his B.S. from the University of Illinois, Urbana-Champaign (2007) and his M.S. from Southern Illinois University (2013).
 He supports lab data collection and analysis on the many diverse research projects of the lab.
-This includes managing the Illinois Motus Network of 17 telemetry towers across the state, working with organizations in the St. Louis Metro East to restore endangered waterbird colonies, conducting field surveys to quantify bird populations at sites across the state, and analyzing acoustic data to help refine understanding of Illinois chorus frog behavior and distribution.
+This includes managing the Illinois Motus Network of 30 telemetry towers across Illinois and Mexico, working with organizations across the state to restore endangered waterbird colonies, conducting field surveys to quantify bird populations in Illinois, and analyzing migration behavior of northern saw-whet owls.
 He has also helped in design of educational outreach materials that communicate the research of the lab.

 Wendy Dorman is a Ph.D. candidate advised by Dr. Ward (2020-present).
 She earned a M.S.
 Biology from Winthrop University and an M.S.
 GIS from Eastern Michigan University.
 Wendy earned her B.S. from Eastern Michigan University.
 Her research explores “The factors limiting the distribution of migratory birds.”
 Find out more on her Linkedin profile.

-Grant Witynski is a MS student co-advised by Dr. Ward and Dr. T.J.
-Benson (2021-present).
-He earned his B.S. in Conservation Biology from the University of Wisconsin–Madison.
+Grant Witynski is a Ph.D. student co-advised by Dr. Ward and Dr. T.J.
+Benson (2023-present).
+He previously earned his M.S. in Natural Resources and Environmental Sciences here at UIUC (2023) and his B.S. in Conservation Biology from the University of Wisconsin–Madison (2020).
 He is broadly interested in avian biology and entomology, with an emphasis on the ecology of declining species.
 Through the Ward Lab and the Illinois Natural History Survey, he is researching prey availability and selection of Eastern Whip-poor-wills in central Illinois.
 By surveying moths, beetles, and other insects across Whip-poor-will breeding habitat and employing fecal DNA metabarcoding to detect prey species consumed by Whip-poor-wills, Grant hopes to understand how the diets of these cryptic nightjars influence their ecology and conservation.
 Learn more on his Linkedin.

 Sonia Tomcyzk is a MS student co-advised by Dr. Ward and Dr. Jinelle Hutchins Sperry (2023-present).
 She received her B.S. in Natural Resources and Environmental Sciences from the University of Illinois at Urbana-Champaign (2021).
 She is broadly interested in the use of Environmental DNA to examine species diversity and diet of endangered and threatened species.
 Her masters research will delve into the relationship diet of the Eastern whip-poor-will, Common poorwill, and Chuck-will’s-widows have regarding space and time at Fort Hood, Texas.